Historic canals, treasure-packed museums, laid-back bars and a quirky atmosphere – Amsterdam is a place everyone must visit at least once.

 Schiphol Airport is huge; it has one main terminal with six concourses.
 It doesn't really matter which one you land at, as they all end up at the huge arrivals area, Schiphol Plaza.
 From here, onward travel is super easy.
 The taxi rank, train station and bus stops are well signposted, so finding your way into the city is simple and stress-free.

 The train is the quickest way to reach Amsterdam (15-20 minutes) and the station is located just underneath the airport.
 If you prefer taxis, you'll find plenty just outside the main entrance to arrivals and at train station level.
-It is also possible to hire a car from the airport if you wish.

 What to expect in Amsterdam